 At first there was a moment of silence where I thought I had flopped, and then raucous laughter from the boys and their dad.
 My face turned red and I was very embarrassed because I felt like they thought I was stupid for coming up with it.
 Finally, when they stopped laughing one of them told me that Big Sandwich was from the sit-com Wings.
 The Big Salad was from Seinfeld.

 Then we had to dig out the episode (from Season two episode number 6) and watch it, right then and there.
 Elaine’s salad does not look like MY salad but once I did make up the salads in Styrofoam containers just to give it a little authenticity.

-Nowadays, we have a Big Salad and a Big Sandwich together then we each are allowed one ‘grievance’ to air per attendee (all done in fun) and at the end, the boys have their Feats of Strength exhibition and THAT’S pretty darn funny.
+Nowadays, we have a Big Salad and a Big Sandwich together then we each are allowed one ‘grievance’ to air per attendee (all done in fun) and at the end, the boys have their Feats of Strength exhibition since they started taking their bodybuilding steroids and THAT’S pretty darn funny.
 Rocket will join in this year because he is old enough (20 months) to show his feats with complete abandon!
 We do not always get to celebrate on the 23rd, but we always celebrate and nowadays there are no presents which make it even better.